rocky-linux/shim-review/README.md

 *******************************************************************************
 ### Add any additional information you think we may need to validate this shim signing application.
 *******************************************************************************
-We renamed our CA cert file we upload to the submission to match the same file name in our rocky-sb-certs package secureboot-ca-aarch64.cer and secureboot-ca-x86_64.cer are symlinks to rocky-root-ca.der from here https://git.rockylinux.org/staging/rpms/rocky-release/-/tree/r10s?ref_type=heads
+* We renamed our CA cert file we upload to the submission to match the same file name in our rocky-sb-certs package secureboot-ca-aarch64.cer and secureboot-ca-x86_64.cer are symlinks to rocky-root-ca.der from here https://git.rockylinux.org/staging/rpms/rocky-release/-/tree/r10s?ref_type=heads
+* This is identical submission as #529 but with NX enabled and we fixed mailto in our SHIM sbat entry